 Step 4: Make your own Slack App

-At this point we were 4 months post-launch, and had just joined Y Combinator.
-Having been playing around with our internal integration for a while.
-We started to think: why not make one for our customers as well.
+When we created our own app, we were four months post-launch and had just joined Y Combinator.
+We had been playing around with our internal integration for a while.
+We started to think: Why not make one for our customers as well?
 And so we did.

 The initial version of this app was incredibly simple.
 It was a Slack integration that talked to Intercom’s API, giving the user the experience of talking directly to us straight from their Slack team.